Ranked! Every Premier League manager by their job security in 2019/20

 It’s improbable but not impossible that Pochettino could leave Spurs.
 Their slow transfer business frustrates him, while he did also talk before the Champions League final of ‘closing this chapter’.

-Nonetheless, Poch is safer than any previous manager has been under Daniel Levy, and after turning down Real Madrid he won’t take just any old job.
+Nonetheless, Poch is safer than any previous manager has been under Daniel Levy, and after turning down Real Madrid and missing out on Manchester United, he won’t take just any old job.

 14. Chris Wilder (Sheffield United)